-The ACS Acts and the Asset Covered Securities Act 2001 (Section 31(1)) Regulations 2012 provide that an Institution must ensure that the ratio of the total principal amounts of all mortgage credit assets that it holds to the total prudent market value of the related property assets does not exceed 100 per cent. (or such other percentage as may be prescribed by regulations made by the Central Bank).
+The ACS Act and the Asset Covered Securities Act 2001 (Section 31(1)) Regulations 2012 provide that an Institution must ensure that the ratio of the total principal amounts of all mortgage credit assets that it holds to the total prudent market value of the related property assets does not exceed 100 per cent. (or such other percentage as may be prescribed by regulations made by the Central Bank).
 Those regulations increased the applicable percentage from 80 per cent. to 100 per cent. with effect from 12 April 2012.
-Under the 2007 Amendment Act, securitised mortgage credit assets are not subject to the above restriction.
-For a description of the method of determination under the ACS Acts of the prudent market value of a property asset which is related to a mortgage credit asset, see Cover Assets Pool - Valuation of assets held by an Institution.
+Under the ACS Act, securitised mortgage credit assets are not subject to the above restriction.
+For a description of the method of determination under the ACS Act of the prudent market value of a property asset which is related to a mortgage credit asset, see Cover Assets Pool - Valuation of assets held by an Institution.

-The ACS Acts specify limitations on the level of mortgage credit assets or substitution assets held by an Institution in the course of its general business activities which may be located in category B countries (for the definition of "category B countries" under the ACS Acts, see Cover Assets Pool - Location of assets that may be included in a Pool).
+The ACS Act specifies limitations on the level of mortgage credit assets or substitution assets held by an Institution in the course of its general business activities which may be located in category B countries (for the definition of "category B countries" under the ACS Act, see Cover Assets Pool - Location of assets that may be included in a Pool).
 The total prudent market value of mortgage credit assets or substitution assets located in category B countries held by the Institution, expressed as a percentage of the total prudent market value of all the mortgage credit assets and substitution assets held by the Institution, may not exceed 10 per cent. (or such other percentage as may be specified by an order of the Minister for Finance) of the total prudent market value of all of the mortgage credit assets and substitution assets held by the Institution.
-For a description of the method of determination under the ACS Acts of the prudent market value of a mortgage credit asset or a substitution asset held by an Institution, see Cover Assets Pool - Valuation of assets held by an Institution.
-The ACS Acts provide that mortgage credit assets and substitution assets located in category B countries may not be included in the Pool.
+For a description of the method of determination under the ACS Act of the prudent market value of a mortgage credit asset or a substitution asset held by an Institution.
+The ACS Act provides that mortgage credit assets and substitution assets located in category B countries may not be included in the Pool.

 An Institution is required to ensure that the total value of the credit transaction assets that it holds, expressed as a percentage of the total value of all of the Institution's assets, does not at any time exceed 10 per cent. (or such other percentage as may be specified by an order of the Minister for Finance) of the total value of all of the Institution's assets.
-For a description of the method of determination under the ACS Acts of the value of credit transaction assets held by an Institution, see Cover Assets Pool - Valuation of assets held by an Institution.
+For a description of the method of determination under the ACS Act of the value of credit transaction assets held by an Institution, see Cover Assets Pool - Valuation of assets held by an Institution.

-The ACS Acts empower the Central Bank, by giving notice in writing to an Institution, to impose on such Institution or on any class of Institutions, requirements or restrictions as to the kinds of credit transaction assets that the Institution or Institutions may hold.
+The ACS Act empowers the Central Bank, by giving notice in writing to an Institution, to impose on such Institution or on any class of Institutions, requirements or restrictions as to the kinds of credit transaction assets that the Institution or Institutions may hold.
 At the date of this Base Prospectus, no such requirements or restrictions have been imposed on the Issuer.